justsaykk/vttpday16classwork/README.md

 # Relationships between elements of MVC

-If given a HTML element that looks like this: </br>
+If given a HTML element that looks like this:

 ```html
 <form method="GET" action="cities">
     <input type="text" name="city">
 </form>
 ```

-The above HTML code would produce a HTTP request that looks like this: </br>
+The above HTML code would produce a HTTP request that looks like this:

 ```xml
 GET /cities?city=berlin
 content-type: application/x-www-form-urlencoded
 ```

-> The content type is present in the request because we're using a form to query.</br>
+> The content type is present in the request because we're using a form to query.

-And the required controller to handle such a request would look like this: </br>
+And the required controller to handle such a request would look like this:

 ```java
 @Controller